kikibun/apocrypals_transcripts/_posts/2018-04-08-porky-party.md

 ---
-title: "Porky Party (The Book of Acts)"
+title: 1 Porky Party (The Book of Acts)
 ---

 Chris: “Look you scoffers, marvel and vanish away because I am doing a work in your days, a work that you will never believe, even if someone were to explain it to you.”
 Acts 13:41